Hi,

 Driving Awareness Engineering

 When I learned to drive, some of my teachers tended to repeat: “You are driving in the direction where you are looking.”
 But my other teachers told me it was incorrect.
 Yes, I will crash when my eyes are stuck on one object for a long time.
 But if my eyes don’t stick, I can drive almost 360 degrees from my view by changing the view angle constantly.
 I’m a slow driver.
+I do not react so fast, and sometimes, I lack certainty.
+I took many additional lessons after receiving my driver’s license, and through practice, I didn’t do counter emergency driving, though.
+Most weren’t about hard skills: “Look how I amazing avoided emergencies,” but more about “how I helped emergencies not to happen at all.”
+Even within this context, there were many dangerous situations.

 Read more